suzaku-io/boopickle/README.md

 }
 ```

-If no other implicit pickler can be found, the compiler will call the `materializePickler` macro function in the hopes of generating one.
+If no other implicit pickler can be found, the compiler will call the `materializePickler` macro function in the hope of generating a suitable one.

 The [macro code](https://github.com/ochrons/boopickle/blob/master/boopickle/shared/src/main/scala/boopickle/PicklerMaterializersImpl.scala) starts
 by checking that the given type is valid for pickling (a sealed trait or a case class).
 Next step is building the code for pickling individual fields